Novfensec/KvDeveloper/README.md

     ``` bash
     kvdeveloper create my_project --template nav_toolbar --structure MVC
     ```
----

 ## Templates
 - **Blank Template**: A minimal template with the basic structure.
 - **Navigation Toolbar** Template: A template with navigation and toolbar screens.
 - **MVC Architecture**: A template add-on following the MVC architecture.

----
-## Contributing
-We welcome contributions!
-Please read our Contributing Guide to get started.

----
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

----
 ## Acknowledgements

 Kivy

 KivyMD

----
 ## Contact
 For any inquiries, please contact us at [novfensec@protonmail.com].